fastvideo/gpu-camera-sample/README.md

 * Windows-7/10, Ubuntu 18.04 64-bit
 * The latest NVIDIA driver
 * NVIDIA GPU with Kepler architecture, 6xx series minimum
-* NVIDIA GPU with 4-8 GB memory or better
+* NVIDIA GPU with 4-8-12 GB memory or better
 * Intel Core i5 or better
 * NVIDIA CUDA-10.2
-* Compiler MSVC 2017 (MSVC 2015 is not compatible with CUDA-10.1) for Windows or gcc 7.4.0 for Linux
+* Compiler MSVC 2019 for Windows or gcc 7.4.0 for Linux

 We also recommend to check PCI-Express bandwidth for Host-to-Device and Device-to-Host transfers.
 For GPU with Gen3 x16 it should be in the range of 10-12 GB/s.
 GPU memory size could be a bottleneck for image processing from high resolution cameras, so please check GPU memory usage in the software.